-To test our hypotheses we compiled 2 datasets at opposing spatio-temporal scales, the first was built with broad-scale, decadal-averaged data (hereafter termed the 'climatology' dataset/model), the second built with fine-scale, weekly averaged data (defined as high resolution and hereafter abbreviated as the 'hi-res' dataset/model; Fig. S1 in the Supplement at www-int-res.com/articles/suppl/m586p233_supp.pdf).
-The climatology dataset included BTY, distance to seamount (SMT), PRO, SST and tuna covariates from INTERIM parameterised SEAPODYM predictions $(1^{\circ} \times 1 \text{ mo})$ for the month of March (SKJ: 1979-2010 average; BET and YFT: 1986-2010 average) (Table 1).
-The hi-res dataset included BTY, SMT, CHL, SST, SSTA, SSHA, EKM and tuna covariates from INDESO V2 parameterised SEAPODYM predictions ($0.25^{\circ} \times$ 1 wk).
+To test our hypotheses we compiled two datasets at opposing spatio-temporal scales, the first was built with broad scale, decadal-averaged data (hereafter termed the climatology dataset/model), the second built with fine scale, weekly-averaged data (defined as high resolution and hereafter abbreviated as the 'hi-res' dataset/model; Appendix 1).
+The climatology dataset included BTY, SMT, PRO, SST and tuna covariates from INTERIM parameterised SEAPODYM predictions (1° x 1 month), for the month of March (SKJ: 1979-2010 average, BET and YFT: 1986-2010 average) (Table 1).
+The hi-res dataset included BTY, SMT, CHL, SST, SSTA, SSHA, EKM and tuna covariates from INDESO V2 parameterised SEAPODYM predictions (0.25° x 1 week).
 Tuna data were not available for 2016, so hi-res models were constructed for 2014 and 2015 only.